 Pick your screen technology

-The next element to consider in our TV buying guide is technology.
+The next element to consider in is technology.
 There are three main ones available: QLED, OLED, LED.
 Yes, they all sound similar but they each offer a slightly different experience.

 LED (Light Emitting Diodes)

 Starting with the most common LED or Light Emitting Diodes.
 LED screens have been around for years and they’re fairly cheap.
 They work by using a backlight which is shone through an LCD panel to produce the individual pictures.

 While the picture quality isn’t as rich or vibrant as OLED or QLED, there’s still plenty of reasons to consider an LED TV.
 They are widely available, reasonably priced and usually include unique technology from the manufacturer.